Our Mt. Shasta Forest pond, southeast of McCloud, 2012

 One of our favorite birds was also an early returner - the Yellow Warbler.
 And by the 8th, the pond was thawed.

-But by the 14th, the scourge of the pond was back....who is this 'devil' - well, none other than the Brown-headed Cowbird.
-You see, Cowbirds, like this female lay their eggs in other bird's nest, particulary the warblers that we love so much.
+But by the 14th, the scourge of the pond was back....who is this 'devil'? - well, none other than the Brown-headed Cowbird.
+You see, Cowbirds, like this female lay their eggs in other bird's nest, particularly the warblers that we love so much.
 Plus, folks put birdfeed out and thereby feed the cowbirds, thus encouraging them, while Warblers eat only insects.... thereby providing us a service, besides being so pretty!
 Click on the female's image to be taken to a set of photos of them.
 We had one male and six females forming a group this year :-(

-To balance the good with the bad, that's the same day that a Grouse hen walked up the driveway just ahead of Dave.
+To balance the good with the bad, that's the same day that a Dusky Grouse hen walked up the driveway just ahead of Dave.
 Click on her thumbnail to see several images of her!
 Her mate 'booms' up in the trees all Spring.

 June (click on images to enlarge)